Post: 10 Actionable HR Insights Executives Demand in 2026

 - Flight risk models draw on engagement survey trends, tenure milestones, promotion history, manager change events, and compensation relative to market.

-- Forrester research indicates that predictive retention analytics can reduce voluntary attrition in high-risk segments by double digits when acted upon at the 90-day warning window.
+- Forrester research indicates that predictive retention analytics reduce voluntary attrition in high-risk segments when acted upon at the 90-day warning window.

 - Prioritize by role criticality — a flight risk score on a revenue-generating role or a single-point-of-failure technical expert demands executive attention in a way that a generalist role does not.